Kathryn McCamant: Work

 McCamant and Durrett designed Muir Commons, the first cohousing community in North America.
-The project began after McCamant and Durrett gave a lecture in Davis, California and then returned to help develop the community.
-Their former Nevada City, California firm, McCamant & Durrett Architects, designed 55 cohousing communities in North America.
-Cohousing has moved into different regions of the United States including the New York area and Nevada where McCamant lives as of 2021.
+The project began after McCamant and Durrett gave a lecture in Davis, California and then were asked to help design the community.
+Their former Nevada City, California firm, McCamant & Durrett Architects, designed and consulted on more than 55 cohousing communities across the United States.
+Cohousing has since expanded across North American as well as to many other countries.

+In addition to her consulting services, she frequently lectures and gives workshops about cohousing.

-McCamant has spoken with The New York Times about co-housing in the United States, how it differs from communal living, early challenges for establishing cohousing in the United States, and the need for developers and the community to work together in developing the project.
-She describes cohousing developments as similar to an extended family, with the added benefit of being ecofriendly.
+McCamant has spoken with The New York Times about cohousing in the United States, how it differs from communal living, early challenges for establishing cohousing in the United States, and the need for developers and the community to work together in developing the project.
+She describes cohousing developments as similar to an extended family, with the added benefit of being eco friendly.

 Awards and honors

 In 2001, McCamant was a co-recipient of the United Nations World Habitat Award for her work in designing the East Lake Commons Conservation Community in Atlanta, GA.
 She and Durrett received an award for mixed-use development that was jointly presented by the American Institute of Architects and the United States Department of Housing and Urban Development.
 In 2007, she was awarded the Vision 2020 Award of the Sierra Business Council.
 In 2008, the National Association of Home Builders honored McCamant and Durant with the Energy Value Housing Award and the Silver Award for Best of Senior Living.
 McCamant and Durrett won the 2011 California Governor’s Environmental and Economic Leadership Award.